sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

      - GET

-An example request for Getting Processor List:
+An example request for Getting Processor List by Engine:

 ::